 “I have set the Lord always before me”, when I read that statement it seems to me the Psalmist is saying that he intentionally always makes the Lord first in his life.
 He has set the Lord before all things concerning himself.
 As a result he knew he would not be shaken.

 Thank you that when we set you always before us, we will not be shaken!
 There are so many things in the world going on to draw our attention away from you, the One who created all things.
 Help us to refocus whenever we are distracted and to seek you above all else.
 Teach us by your Holy Spirit to find our security in you alone and to walk only in your purpose for our lives.
-Help us not to envy others but to be thankful for others.
+Help us not to envy others but to be thankful for others and the good they do in the world.
 Thank you for willingly giving us the portion of good things that you have for us and teaching us to be content and trust your timing.
 We love you Father.
 In the name of Jesus, amen.